Viceroy Riviera MayaPlaya Xcalacoco, Playa del Carmen / Mexico

 When to travel

-With the sun shining on average between 240 and 253 days per year, Cancun is a year-round holiday destination, although certain times of year may be more favourable than others.
+With the sun shining on average between 240 and 253 days per year, Playa del Carmen is a year-round holiday destination, although certain times of year may be more favourable than others.
 High season for travel falls between December and April.
 During these months the weather tends to be sunny, with temperatures hovering around 30ºC during the day and rarely dipping far below 18ºC at night.
 While this time of year offers the most pleasant weather, it is also most popular with tourists.
 The summer months bring humid, hotter temperatures pushing the 35ºC mark.
-The hurricane season falls between June and mid-October.
-When there is no hurricane, the cooling winds can make the hot summer weather more bearable.
+Low season falls between June and mid-October when it is more humid.
 The rainy season falls mostly between the end of August and the middle of November, bringing afternoon downpours and occasional floods.
 If you are planning to swim in the Caribbean sea, it is advisable to avoid the second and third weeks of April.
 For about 7 to 10 days, the thimble jelly-fish usually mate near the shore and whilst unsightly they can cause an allergic reaction if you come into contact with them which can result in a fever.

 Hidden in a small village of Playa Xcalacoco just outside Playa del Carmen, along the pearlescent sands of the Riviera Maya, Viceroy, formerly The Tides Riviera Maya, is a seaside refuge extending deep into the primitive Maya tropical forest.
 Perched on a seven-mile stretch of white sand beach the resort is seven miles north of Playa del Carmen and 40 miles south of Cancun.
 Cancun International Airport is approx. 45 minutes drive from the resort.